 - Login as IAM User(Actual IAM user will do this)

 Step 1: Log in to AWS Management Console and Navigate to IAM

 To create an IAM user in AWS, the very first step is to log in to the AWS Management Console and open the IAM service.

 You can either go to Services -> Security, Identity, & Compliance -> IAM

 Search IAM in the console search bar as shown below and click on IAM.

-Step 2: Click on Users in IAM Dashboard
+Step 2: Click on Users in the IAM Dashboard

-Once you click on IAM, you will be redirected to IAM dashboard.
-You will see similar screen like below.
+Once you click on IAM, you will be redirected to the IAM dashboard.
+You will see a similar screen below.

-Click on Users in left navigation menu as highlighted in the above screenshot
+Click on Users in the left navigation menu as highlighted in the above screenshot

 Step 3: Click Add user